 M. Jacques Foccart, Secretary-General to the French Presidency in charge of African and Malagasy Affairs?

-M. Jacques Foccart, Secretary-General to the French Presidency in charge of African and Malagasy Affairs arrived in Nouakchott on Tuesday (April 7) for a three-day visit to Mauritania.
+Background: M. Jacques Foccart, Secretary-General to the French Presidency in charge of African and Malagasy Affairs arrived in Nouakchott on Tuesday (April 7) for a three-day visit to Mauritania.

 M. Foccart brought Mauritanian President Moktar Ould Daddah a verbal message of goodwill from President Georges Pompidou, and said that relations between the two countries were excellent, though minor problems remained to be solved.
 This message helped to dispel rumours that France was retreating from her African sphere of influence, and M. Foccart emphasised this when he presented his message.

 The French expert on African affairs arrived with his wife from Dakar, where they attended last weekend's celebrations to mark the 10th anniversary of Senegal's independence from France.
 The Foccarts were met at Nouakchott Airport by M. Mohammed Ali Cherif, Secretary-General to the Mauritanian Presidency, French Ambassador Adrien Dufour, and the Governor of Nouakchott district.